NVIDIA/spark-rapids/integration_tests/README.md

 ### Enabling fuzz tests

 Fuzz tests are intended to find more corner cases in testing.
 We disable them by default because they might randomly fail.
-The tests can be enabled by appending th option `--fuzz_test` to the command.
+The tests can be enabled by appending the option `--fuzz_test` to the command.

    * `--fuzz_test` (enable the fuzz tests when provided, and remove this option if you want to disable the tests)